Swallowtail23/mtgc/README.md

     - get the user's collection table
     - check if the site is in maintenance mode, and if it is: trigger a message and logout
 5. Load page and framework (header, page content, overlays, menu, footer)

-Version check - 1st August 2020

-Changes, January 2022
-- composer for json-machine (used for bulk scripts)
-- install npm on the server for https://github.com/webcreate/infinite-ajax-scroll
-- npm install --save @webcreate/infinite-ajax-scroll
-mysql configuration changes:
-- following changes on BL01 (2GB RAM)
-[mysqld]
-sql_mode = STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_ENGINE_SUBSTITUTION
-innodb_buffer_pool_size = 1G